northeastern-rc/rc-public-documentation/docs/source/05_using-discovery/04_workingwithgpu.md

 environment.
 Additionally, the latest version of PyTorch is not compatible with GPUs with CUDA version 11.7 or less.
 Hence, the installation does not work on k40m or k80 GPU's.
-In order to see what `non-Kepler` GPUs might be available, one can execute this
+In order to see what `non-Kepler` GPUs might be available execute the following
 command:

 ```